gargum/4x12-Tentacle/README.md

 #define SCL_PIN           9
  ```

- At this point, you should be able to use this sketch to flash your keyboard:
+ At this point, you should be able to use the following sketch to flash your ESP32-C3 Super Mini keyboard:

  ``` C++
 /**